DeVos to overhaul Obama-era guidance for campus sex assault

 Schools are legally required to respond to sex discrimination complaints under the federal civil rights law, which is enforced by the Education Department’s Office for Civil Rights.

-Opponents have taken issue with its call for institutions to use the “preponderance of evidence” standard of proof in such cases, instead of the higher standard of “clear and convincing evidence."

-In July, she held three 90-minute listening sessions with advocates for survivors of campus sexual assault, the accused and officials in higher education.
+In July, DeVos held three 90-minute listening sessions with advocates for survivors of campus sexual assault, the accused and officials in higher education.

-She described the sessions as “a really emotionally draining day" and said they “made it clear to me there’s work to be done.”

 During DeVos' investigation of the issue, she faced criticism over comments her department's civil rights chief made regarding campus sexual assault.